 You need to understand, really understand, that --

 Many people who have a hiccup in their job history feel nervous.

 They are afraid that this is a “black mark” that will keep them from getting hired again.

 But, in a post-"Great Recession" world, if everyone who had an imperfect work history couldn’t get hired, there would be a huge talent shortage.

-So, quitting your last job doesn’t make you unemployable.
+Quitting your last job does NOT make you unemployable.